 Where Are the Baths of Diocletian?

 The Baths of Diocletian are located in Rome, on Viale Enrico de Nicola, 76, very close to the Termini train station and to Piazza della Repubblica.
+While this is not the best area to stay in Rome, some travelers may find it convenient, particularly if they want to take lots of day trips to other cities in Italy.

 As you stand outside the train station, with the huge bus parking lot on your right side, keep walking until you see a giant fountain in the middle of a square.
 This is Piazza della Repubblica, with the Fountain of the Naiads.
 The entrance to the Baths of Diocletian is on the right side.
 You’ll find it after you pass the Basilica of Santa Maria degli Angeli e dei Martiri, a huge construction made from red bricks.
 The complex is so big that it’s impossible to miss.